DIRECTOR OF BANDS

 James is a former member of the Newsome Band, graduating in 2010.
 While at Newsome, he was a member of the 2009 BOA Honor Band of America for the Rose Parade and the 2010 Army All-American Band.
 After graduating from Newsome, James attended USF from 2010-2014, earning a B.S. of Music Education.
 While at USF, he was a consistent finalist in the USF Trumpet Studio Competition, winning in 2012, and was a semi-finalist in the 2014 National Trumpet Competition.
 James was a member of the Boston Crusaders from 2008-2013, aging out as Horn Sergeant and recipient of the Crusader of the Year award.
 He was also a member of the Brahma Indoor Percussion cymbal line in 2011.
 In addition to teaching at Newsome, James worked with the Sickles HS marching band in 2013 and the Plant City HS marching band in 2014.
 Currently, James is preparing to attend Appalachian State University in the fall to work towards a Master's in Music Performance.
 He holds affiliation with Kappa Kappa Psi and Pi Kappa Lambda.

 Jade Bouza grew up in Pembroke Pines, FL where she was a member and captain of the Flanagan High School Colorguard & Winterguard from 2001-2005.
 Upon graduation in 2005, she relocated to Tampa, FL to attend the University of South Florida where she received her Bachelor’s Degree in Public Relations.
 While studying there, she was a captain of the USF Herd of Thunder Marching Band Colorguard during the 4 years she marched there.
 She also marched with the USF Winterguard from 2008-2009.
 Jade also spent two summers marching with the Cadets Drum & Bugle Corps in 2006, and aged out in 2008.
 Jade was the director for the Spoto High School Colorguard from 2007-2012, where she also started the winterguard program.
 Under her direction, the winterguard went on to become the 2010 FFCC B Class Champions, 2011 FFCC AAA Class Champions, and the 2012 FFCC A Class Silver Medalists.
 Jade taught with Flanagan High School for the 2013 season including all three winterguard teams, and was the director of the A Guard program.
 She has also taught and worked with several groups including the USF Herd of Thunder and USF Winterguard since 2009, and the Boston Crusaders Drum & Bugle Corps in 2012.
+She is currently teaching auxiliary workshops at Walt Disney World as a Disney Performing Arts Teaching Artist.
 She began working with Newsome in 2013.
 Jade is incredibly passionate for this activity and the hard work it demands, and she is excited to be working with Newsome again this year!

 Carlos Escobar has been a part of WGI’s top ranked Winter Guards of Central Florida.
 He has also toured the US in DCI’s Boston Crusaders.
 He was the Director of the Gateway High School Colorguard, In Kissimmee, in 2009, 2011, 2012, & 2013, where he designed each show in its entirety.
 Winning many Superiors and top group in its county.
 He worked with the Alonso High school Dance team this past 2014 field season.
 Carlos currently worked with U.S.F.
 World Winterguard this past 2014 season, he is very excited to continue working with this amazing group as now he takes a bigger teaching role with the University of South Florida A Winterguard.
 He is currently on staff with the Newsome High School Field Colorguard as a technician and indoor Winterguard program as a choreographer.
 Carlos is currently working on getting his Bachelor’s degree in Elementary Education at St. Petersburg Collage.
 Carlos Escobar has spun in Fahrenheit Independent 2008, 2009, & 2011, Boston Crusaders 2010, Orlando Visual World 2012, and U.S.F.
 World 2013.
 He is looking forward making a difference in a positive way for many young and talents members in this activity.